This document describes the recommended process to configure and enforce VPC Service Controls protection in your Google Cloud organization.

 SERVICE_NOT_ALLOWED_FROM_VPC, the workload

-might be using a service that is a
+might be using a service that is supported by VPC Service Controls but wasn't

-accessible services list, run the following Google Cloud CLI command:
+list of accessible services by running the following Google Cloud CLI command:

 gcloud access-context-manager perimeters update perimeter_test \ --add-vpc-allowed-services=RESTRICTED-SERVICES,IAM.googleapis.com \ --policy=1234567890

 You can create a Looker Studio dashboard to review violations.
-For more information, read how to use Looker Studio to monitor VPC Service Controls violations on your Google Cloud organization.
-Note that Looker Studio was previously known as Data Studio.
+For more information, see Monitor VPC Service Controls violations on your Google Cloud organization with Looker Studio.
+Looker Studio was previously known as Data Studio.